py0717/Data-Analysis/BabyNames/README.md

 Description of Each File in Directory
 --------------------------------
-Part1: script to merge 51 states and output merged data
+Part1: script to merge the 51 files and output merged dataset

 Part2: script to identify gender-neutral names